shibjyoti555/Quadcopter/README.md

 - **Receiver Unit** (`receiver.ino`) - Mounted on the quadcopter, handles flight stabilization, sensor data processing, and motor control
 - **Transmitter Unit** (`transmitter.ino`) - Handheld remote controller with joystick inputs and OLED display

+## Usage and Licensing

+**This project licensed under GNU GPL 3.0**

+You may use it, copy it, modify it, republish it, but you need to keep it open and published verbatim under GNU GPL 3.0

 ## How it Started